serokell/edna/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)
    -->

-Edna is an open-source tool for data analysis aimed to help researchers with their experiments.
+Edna is an open-source web application for data analysis aimed to help researchers with their experiments.
+It consists of backend and frontend.

-## Build Instructions
+## Usage and Build Instructions

-There is nothing to build yet.

-## Usage
+You need to build and run both [backend](./backend) and [frontend](./frontend).
+Please refer to the respective directories for more details.

+### Local database

 To run a postgres container run `docker-compose up postgres` in `deployment` directory, then you can connect to it via `psql` or using any convenient database viewer.

-To run a server run `stack exec -- edna-server -c config.yaml`:
-* The server endpoints available at `localhost:9000/api/*`.
-* Swagger docs are available at `http://localhost:9000/docs/`.

 ## Issue Tracker